landseer twa dogs

 The Landseer Newfoundland who modeled for this painting, Neptune, was also the subject of two other paintings by Landseer: Newfoundland and Terrier at a Stream (1822) and Neptune (1824).

 This work is briefly discussed in Landseer by Estelle Hurll, published in 1901 (New York: Houghton, Mifflin), who reports that Landseer painted this work a second time, some 30 years after the initial painting.
+She also remarks on the painting's capturing of the essential qualities of these two breeds:

 Burns' poem is also the subject of a much more recent artwork, a statue by the English sculptor Sally Matthews, which is discussed here at The Cultured Newf.